mrshll1001/ocds-sample-frameworks-data/README.md

 }
 ```

-When a framework is finalised, a release is made for the `award` award stage like a normal contracting process.
+When a supplier is awarded a place on the framework, a release is made for the `award` award stage like a normal contracting process.
 The successful suppliers will be updated with the role of `supplier`.
 In this example Supplier 1, Supplier 2, and Supplier 3 have been awarded a position onto the framework.

 > **Releasing an Award**
 > An release is made adding the parties to the parties array